UNBCTF/UNBCTF.github.io/docs/blog/posts/training/linux-basics/linux-basics.md

 ![ls hidden](./images/ls_hidden.png)

 Another parameter for the `ls` command is `-l`, which prints one entry per line.
-The `-l` parameter also outputs the file permissions, file size, and last write date for reach file.
+The `-l` parameter also outputs the file permissions, file size, and last write date for each file.

 ![ls list](./images/ls_list.png)

 Commands usually allow multiple parameters, and we can combine the `-l` and `-a` parameters in this case: `ls -l -a`.
-When parameters start with a dash (`-`), they can often be combined into one as well: `ls -la` (this is not always the case).
+When parameters start with a dash (`-`), you can often combine the parameters into one: `ls -la` (this is not always the case).

 How can we find these parameters and unlock the functionality of commands?
 There are two ways usually:
-- `man <command>`: The `man` command allows us to view the manual for a given command. `man ls` will give us a complete overview of the `ls` command.
+- `man <command>`: The `man` command allows us to view the manual for a given command. `man ls` will provide us with a complete overview of the `ls` command.
 - `<command> --help` or `<command> -h`: Running a command with the `--help`/`-h` argument often displays a brief help text.

-The `man` command is a very important and very helpful tool, so we will look more into it.
+The `man` command is a vital and beneficial tool so we will look more into it.

 ### More Commands

 [A cheatsheet for the different commands is provided below.](#commands-1)

-#### sudo

-The `sudo` command allows you to execute commands as different users.
-The most common usage is to run commands as the `root` user.
-When you use the `sudo` command, you will be prompted for your password before having your privileges elevated.

-Examples:

-- `sudo whoami`: This command, after entering your password, will output `root`.
-- `sudo apt update`: This command will run `apt update` as the `root` user.

 #### man

 The `man` command displays the reference manual for a given command.
 For example, `man ls` will show you the manual for the `ls` command.

 When the manual opens up, you will notice you can no longer run commands.
 Your keyboard is now tied to the controls of the manual.
-This is common among some commands, and allows for greater interactivity.
-Another command that does this is `nano`, which is a text-editor we will look at later.
+This is common among some commands and allows for greater interactivity.
+Another command that does this is `nano`, which is a text editor we will look at later.

 There are several useful controls you can do:
 - Using the arrow keys, you can now scroll through the manual.
 - Pressing `q` will exit the manual.
 - Pressing `h` will show the help page for controls.
-- Pressing `/<pattern>` will search for a certain pattern.
+- Pressing `/<pattern>` will search for a specific pattern.
 For example, if you want to read more about the `-l` parameter, you can type `/-l` + *Enter*.
-Instead of typing the whole pattern again, simply type `/` + *Enter* to search for the next occurrence.
+Instead of typing the whole pattern again, type `/` + *Enter* to search for the next occurrence.

-Note: These are the same controls as used with the `less` command.
+**Note**: These are the same controls as used with the `less` command.

 ![man ls](./images/man.png)

+#### sudo

+The `sudo` command allows you to execute commands as different users.
+The most common usage is to run commands as the `root` user.
+When you use the `sudo` command, the terminal will prompt you for your password before having your privileges elevated.

+Examples:

+- `sudo whoami`: This command will output `root` after entering your password.
+- `sudo apt update`: This command will run `apt update` as the `root` user.

 #### ls

 The `ls` command lists files and directories in the specified directory.
 If no directory is specified, it will use the current directory.
 As mentioned earlier, there are many useful options available:
 - `-a`: Show hidden files and directories (files/directories starting with `.`).
-- `-l`: Show in list format, includes file permissions, date modified, and file size in output.
+- `-l`: Show in list format, including file permissions, date modified, and file size in output.
-- `-R`: List files and directories recursively (lists everything in specified directory, and its child directories... so on).
+- `-R`: List files and directories recursively (lists everything in the specified directory, and its child directories... so on).

 Examples:
 - `ls`: List files and directories in the current directory.
 - `ls /`: List files and directories in the root (`/`) directory.
-- `ls -la /`: List files and directories (including hidden), in the root (`/`) directory, in list format.
+- `ls -la /`: List files and directories (including hidden) in the root (`/`) directory in list format.

 #### cd